 Some of the world’s leading street artists are set to converge on Bristol this week with the city playing host to Europe’s most ambitious street art project, ‘See No Evil’.
 Some of the leading names in international street art will be setting up residency in the currently drab and nondescript Nelson Street, transforming the facades of more than 10 buildings into huge outdoor art exhibits.

 More than 20 of the world’s biggest names in street art are getting involved including Inkie, Goldie, Bonzai, Ben Slow, El Mac, Tats Cru, Andy Council, Aryz, Mr Jago, Mysterious Al, Sick Boy, Wow 123, Xenz and Zeus.
 The world renowned artists will be transforming buildings in Nelson Street and Union Street into some of the largest street art installations in the world, with some buildings featuring 11 storey high artworks.
 The majority of the artworks are set to remain in place for at least 12 months, and could become permanent features on the Bristol skyline.
 Some of the buildings set to be transformed include The Royal Bank of Scotland, The Unite Buildings, 9 and 11 Quay Street as well as the juvenile courts.

-Visitors are invited to a weekend of activities culminating around the weekend of the 20th August when the street is due to be closed to traffic and Nelson St will be awash with pop-up bars, music, stalls and workshops for aspring grafitti artists.
-Bristol is one of the world’s foremost locations for street art, due in part to the international success of Banksy.
+Visitors from around the world are invited to a weekend of activities culminating around the weekend of 20 August when the street is due to be closed to traffic and Nelson St will be awash with pop-up bars, music, stalls and workshops for aspiring graffiti artists.
+Bristol is one of the world’s foremost locations for street art, due in part to the international success of Banksy, attracting thousands of tourists.
 The city often attracts internationally known artists who travel to the city to exhibit their art, and many of the artists involved in ‘See No Evil’ already have well known artworks in the city.